 L-3: Park Road, east side area from near Abbey Place to near Seneca Place: Support a mix of uses (Residential / Office and/or Retail).
 Mixed use (or mix of uses Residential / Office and/or Retail) land uses are appropriate for the parcels on the east side of Park Road from around Seneca Place to Abbey Place.
 Single use or multi-use is appropriate as long as the Community Design policies are adhered to.
-Future developments should reduce the amount of surface parking lots and help establish the area as part of the core of the mixed-use activity center.
-Emphasis should be given to creating walkable and pedestrian friendly developments with active ground floor uses, along the streets, creating a denser development pattern, however keeping it at an appropriate neighborhood scale.
-There is a 10-story building located in this area currently on Mockingbird Lane, new building heights would be limited to what is permitted in the zoning ordinance.
+Future developments should reduce the amount of surface parking lots and help establish the area as part of the core of the Mixed Use Activity Center.
+Emphasis should be given to creating walkable and pedestrian friendly developments with active ground floor uses, along the streets, creating a denser development pattern.

-L-4: Park Road, west side from Woodlawn Road to Mockingbird

-Lane: Support a mix of uses (Residential / Office and/or Retail).
+L-4: Park Road, west side from Woodlawn Road to Mockingbird Lane: Support a mix of uses (Residential / Office and/or Retail).
 Mixed use or multi use is appropriate for the parcels on the west side of Park Road from Mockingbird Lane to Woodlawn Road; multi-family would also be appropriate with building heights limited to 40 feet, and specific detail should be given to design (guidelines stipulated in the Community Design section of this document should be adhered to).
-Assembling parcels from the wedge neighborhoods into a larger development, while not encouraged, would be reviewed on a case by case basis.
+Assembling parcels from the Wedge neighborhoods into a larger development, while not encouraged, would be reviewed on a case by case basis.

 L-5: Parcels fronting Woodlawn Road on the south side, between Halstead and Drexmore: Residential up to 17 DUA is appropriate for these parcels, however only if all the parcels are assembled together.
 Non-residential uses would not be appropriate here because the parcels are too shallow and would not provide enough of a buffer with the single family homes behind them.
-Assembling parcels from the wedge neighborhoods into a larger development, while not encouraged, would be reviewed on a case by case basis.
+Assembling parcels from the Wedge neighborhoods into a larger development, while not encouraged, would be reviewed on a case by case basis.

-L-6: Parcels fronting Woodlawn

-Road on the north side from

-near Waterbury Drive to near

-Park Road (Woodlawn House):

-Support moderate to high density

-residential.
-This property is already

-approved for residential density

-greater than 22 DUA.
-If the property

-were to be proposed for a different

-redevelopment this density would

-be appropriate if the development

-is at a scale compatible with single family neighborhood behind it.
+L-6: Parcels fronting Woodlawn Road on the north side from near Waterbury Drive to near Park Road (Woodlawn House): Support moderate to high density residential.
+This property is already approved for residential density greater than 22 DUA.
+If the property were to be proposed for a different redevelopment this density would be appropriate if the development is at a scale compatible with single family neighborhood behind it.
 A compatible scale would mean that the height of the building is not taller than 40 feet or four stories (whichever is greater), and the mass of the building is not overwhelming to the single family houses behind it, fronting Drexel Place.